hellofresh/kangal/docs/locust/README.md

 Locust is one of the load generators implemented in Kangal.
 It uses the official docker image [locustio/locust](https://hub.docker.com/r/locustio/locust).

-Kangal requires a py testfile describing the test.
+Kangal requires a .py testfile describing the test.

 For more information, check [Locust official website](https://locust.io/).